 - Cyberbullying includes harmful and hurtful messages via an online platform.

-How Can I Address Bullying?
+How Can We Address Bullying in School?

 If we want to stop bullying at schools, one thing is for sure: You cannot be passive when addressing a bully.
 The only way to reduce bullying and create a safe environment is to handle bullying head-on.
 Does this mean calling out a bully in front of other students?
 Not necessarily.
 If the behavior is verbal or taunting, you can separate the students, pour the aggressor aside, and talk to them about their behavior.